 “ICREP presented me with the opportunity to network among colleagues from different background and countries”

 “After returning, I established a Carbon Finance Unit in my NGO.
 Now I have a team of 5 staff.
 We have initiated the project ‘Eficient Fuel Wood Cooking Stoves Project in Foothils and Plains of Central Development Region of Nepal’.Nepal attendee

-Online application is closed.
-Online tool for Nuffic scholarships is open from 1 September until 26 October 2016.
+Online tool for Nuffic scholarships is open from 5 September until 24 October 2017.